galaxyproject/cloudlaunch-registry/README.md

-# cloudlaunch_app_registry
+# CloudLaunch Registry
-An application registry for CloudLaunch
+A registry of application and cloud definitions for CloudLaunch